Jmeyer1292/opw_kinematics/Readme.md

 Note that the offset of the third joint is -90 degrees, bringing the joint from the upright position to parallel with the ground at "zero".

+You can find other examples (many un-tested) taken from the source paper in `include/opw_kinematics/opw_parameters_examples.h`.

 # Example

 ```c++